-- 1. Except for awards to faith-based organization, the real property requirements at 2 CFR part 200 do not apply.
-The requirements that apply are in 24 CFR section 570.505 (24 CFR section 570.502(a)(5)). - 2.
-When equipment is sold, the proceeds are considered program income.
+3. When equipment is sold, the proceeds are considered program income.
 Equipment not needed by the subrecipient for CDBG activities shall be transferred to the recipient for the CDBG program or shall be retained after compensating the recipient (24 CFR section 570.502(a)(6)).

 - 1. CDBG entitlement funds must be expended by the end of the eighth fiscal year after the fiscal year of appropriation.
 This requirement applies to annual CDBG appropriations.
-Funds must expended by the end of the fifth fiscal year following the period of obligation.
+Funds must be expended by the end of the fifth fiscal year following the period of obligation.
 Annual appropriations legislation historically has provided an obligation period of three years for CDBG funding; the combined effect is to provide an expenditure period of eight fiscal years from the fiscal year of appropriation (31 USC 1552). - 2.
-NSP1 grantees are required to expend an amount equal to or greater than the initial allocation of NSP1 funds within four years of receipt of those funds (Section II.M. of NSP3 Notice (75 FR 64336-64337). - 3.
-NSP3 grantees are required to expend an amount equal to or greater than 50 percent of their initial allocation of NSP3 funds within two years of receipt of
+As set forth in Section III.B.7. of CDBG-CV Notice, grantees must expend all CDBG-CV funds (including CDBG-CV funds from additional allocations that are obligated by HUD through amendments to the grant agreement) within the six-year period of performance established by the CDBG-CV grant agreement.
+In addition, each grantee must expend at least 80 percent of all CDBG-CV funds (including CDBG-CV funds from additional allocations that are obligated by HUD through amendments to the grant agreement) no later than the end of the third year of the period of performance established by the CDBG-CV grant agreement.